How to Install GitHub Desktop on Fedora 39/38/37 Linux

-Before installing GitHub Desktop, it’s important to ensure your Fedora system is up-to-date to avoid potential conflicts.
+Before installing GitHub Desktop, ensuring your Fedora system is up-to-date is essential to avoid potential conflicts.
 Open your terminal and enter the following command to check for any outstanding updates:

 sudo dnf upgrade --refresh